RESEARCH SCIENTIST FELLOW

 Present to partners and collaborators and prepare scientific communication to journals and conferences

-This is a 1-year fellowship with potential to extend, and ideal for recent PhD or MSc graduates looking to transition from academia and grow into a more applied role.
+This is a 1-year fellowship with potential to extend, and ideal for recent postgraduates (PhD or exceptional MSc) looking to transition from academia and grow into a more applied role.
 This position requires deep technical knowledge in study design and experimental as well as observational research methods, and a passion to build innovative methodological solutions to solve the most pressing development problems.
 This role entails strong relationship management with a diverse set of partners, and collaborative work within the Surgo research team.
 We are looking for someone entrepreneurial in spirit, strong problem solver, and an excellent communicator.
 This is an exciting opportunity to contribute to the voice and influence strategy and delivery for an innovative, ambitious, and fast-growing foundation.

 Extensive experience in designing and implementing experimental qualitative and quantitative research using human participants, e.g. on social determinants of health